Patrick Wisdom Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have a 4.57 team ERA that ranks 17th across all MLB pitching staffs.
+- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.20).

-- The Dodgers surrender the 10th-fewest home runs in baseball (15 total, 1.1 per game).
+- The Dodgers rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).

-- Urias (3-0) takes the mound for the Dodgers in his fourth start of the season.
-He has a 1.50 ERA in 18 2/3 innings pitched, with 20 strikeouts.
+- Grove makes the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty threw six innings, surrendering one earned run while giving up four hits.
+- In his most recent outing on Sunday against the Chicago Cubs, the right-hander tossed 5 2/3 innings, giving up one earned run while surrendering two hits.

+- In three games this season, the 26-year-old has put up an ERA of 9.00, with 9.7 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.